 Increasingly, suggests Selingo, we have come to conflate selectivity with excellence.
 This error in thinking necessitates Selingo’s exposé, which simultaneously breaks down the sobering reality of just how exclusive America’s top schools really are and provides comforting reassurance that there are so many other ways to enjoy a meaningful college experience.
 In this regard, Selingo’s book is at once highly effective and perhaps even a little therapeutic to the vast majority of students who will likely never attend one of America’s elite universities.
 The central premise of Selingo’s book seems to be that students aren’t necessarily rejected from their dream colleges because of some critical deficiency.
 The reality, argues Selingo, is that so much of the admissions process is random, impersonal, and driven by abstract university priorities rather than student profiles.

 The insight that Selingo provides here comes from three very different admissions processes.
 Selingo notes that “I was with the staff at the University of Washington as they were trained to read admissions files.
 I went to Davidson College in North Carolina to see counselors debate, applicant by applicant, whom to admit for early decision.
-And I examined the details of applications alongside pairs of readers in their offices at Emory and listened as they weighed their choices.” (p.
+And I examined the details of applications alongside pairs of readers in their offices at Emory University and listened as they weighed their choices.” (p.
 4)

 The goal of Selingo’s text is to demystify these hidden processes for students and their families while also shining a light on some of the fundamental flaws in the college admissions “machine.”
 For instance, Selingo calls out the leading college ranking systems like his former employer.
 U.S. News & World Report rankings, Selingo argues, have an outsized impact on student perceptions, university decisions, and the all-important admissions rate.
 And yet, it’s not clear that these rankings do an effective job of measuring what students want, or telling them what they need to know before choosing a college.